CreeperGamingDT/Ez-gg-datapack-bots/README.md

 3. Open the `datapacks` folder
 4. Drag the downloaded `.zip` file into `datapacks`
 5. Run `/reload` in-game
-### This version may be outdated and will never be documented by me.
+### This version may be outdated and will not be documented.
 ---
 ## 🚀 Quick Start